Psychological warfare: World War II

-During the lead up to the Allied invasion of Normandy, many new tactics in psychological warfare were devised.
-The plan for Operation Bodyguard set out a general strategy to mislead German high command as to the exact date and location of the invasion.
+During the lead-up to the Allied invasion of Normandy, many new tactics in psychological warfare were devised.
+The plan for Operation Bodyguard set out a general strategy to mislead German high command as to the date and location of the invasion, which was obviously going to happen.
 Planning began in 1943 under the auspices of the London Controlling Section (LCS).
 A draft strategy, referred to as Plan Jael, was presented to Allied high command at the Tehran Conference.
-Operation Fortitude was intended to convince the Germans of a greater Allied military strength than existed, through fictional field armies, faked operations to prepare the ground for invasion and leaked information about the Allied order of battle and war plans.
+Operation Fortitude was intended to convince the Germans of a greater Allied military strength than was the case, through fictional field armies, faked operations to prepare the ground for invasion and "leaked" misinformation about the Allied order of battle and war plans.

 Elaborate naval deceptions (Operations Glimmer, Taxable and Big Drum) were undertaken in the English Channel.
 Small ships and aircraft simulated invasion fleets lying off Pas de Calais, Cap d'Antifer and the western flank of the real invasion force.
 At the same time Operation Titanic involved the RAF dropping fake paratroopers to the east and west of the Normandy landings.

 The deceptions were implemented with the use of double agents, radio traffic and visual deception.
 The British "Double Cross" anti-espionage operation had proven very successful from the outset of the war, and the LCS was able to use double agents to send back misleading information about Allied invasion plans.
 The use of visual deception, including mock tanks and other military hardware had been developed during the North Africa campaign.
 Mock hardware was created for Bodyguard; in particular, dummy landing craft were stockpiled to give the impression that the invasion would take place near Calais.

-The Operation was a strategic success and the Normandy landings caught German defences unawares.
-Subsequent deception led Hitler into delaying reinforcement from the Calais region for nearly seven weeks.
+The Operation was a strategic success and the Normandy landings caught German defences unaware.
+Continuing deception, portraying the landings as a diversion from a forthcoming main invasion in the Calais region, led Hitler into delaying transferring forces from Calais to the real battleground for nearly seven weeks.

 Vietnam War

 The United States ran an extensive program of psychological warfare during the Vietnam War.
 The Phoenix Program had the dual aim of assassinating National Liberation Front of South Vietnam (NLF or Viet Cong) personnel and terrorizing any potential sympathizers or passive supporters.
 During the Phoenix Program, over 19,000 NLF supporters were killed.
-The United States also used tapes of distorted human sounds and played them during the night making the Vietnamese soldiers think that the dead were back for revenge.
+In Operation Wandering Soul, the United States also used tapes of distorted human sounds and played them during the night making the Vietnamese soldiers think that the dead were back for revenge.